joergschwarzwaelder/hhc2023/Objective-22/README.md

 So this is a serialization of an object of class  "SatelliteQueryFileFolderUtility" - from which we presumably have a source code in column 3.
 We can see, that "isQuery" and "isUpdate" are both "false" and "pathOrStatement" contains "/opt/SatelliteQueryFileFolderUtility.java".
 With these parameters, a call to the "getResults" method of this object delivers the file content of "/opt/SatelliteQueryFileFolderUtility.java", which is the source code of the class.

-Following the source code, the two booleans can be set to "true" and the string to "update pointing_mode set numerical_mode=1" on order to modify the pointing mode:
+Following the source code, the two booleans can be set to "true" and the string to "update pointing_mode set numerical_mode=1" in order to modify the pointing mode:
 Modification of the above:
 ```
 SatelliteQueryFileFolderUtility